English Countryside & Wales11 days

 Passport & Visa

-This tour includes the following countries: England, Scotland and Ireland.
+This tour includes the following countries: England and Wales.
 In order to enter these countries, U.S. and Canadian citizens need a valid passport.
 The expiration date must extend at least six months beyond the date of your return home.
 No visa is required for U.S. or Canadian citizens.
 If you are not a U.S. or Canadian citizen, you must contact each country’s consulate for your specific entry requirements.

 There are no major health risks associated with traveling to England, Ireland and Scotland.
 Be sure to check with your doctor or health care provider for the latest updates and overseas travel requirements.